Background pattern

 • abnormal kidney function test results (increased creatinine)

-• increased skin sensitivity to the sun.
+• increased sensitivity of the skin to the sun

 Uncommon(may affect up to 1 in 100 people)

-• facial muscle weakness and paralysis
+• weakness and paralysis of the facial muscles

-patients with melanoma
+in patients with melanoma

-If you continue taking Braftovi alone while temporarily interrupting the other medication (binimetinib), based on your doctor's decision, you may experience some of the side effects listed below, although the frequency may change (increase or decrease).
+If you continue taking Braftovi alone while temporarily interrupting the other medication (binimetinib), based on your doctor's decision, you may experience some of the adverse effects listed below, although the frequency may change (increase or decrease).

-Very common(may affect more than 1 in 10 people)
+Very Common(may affect more than 1 in 10 people)

 • fatigue

-• general feeling of being unwell (nausea)
+• general discomfort (nausea)

 • vomiting